defgsus/clipig/docs/templates/walkthrough.md

 press `Alt-S` to start training and watch the image emerge in realtime.

-So, what does the image look like?
+So, what does it look like?

 ![a badly rendered curly spoon](static/img/demo1.png)